 The study included 256 cases (153 females and 103 males), totally.
-Parallel to the highest HDL values, the mean age, BMI, FPG, LDL, WCH, HT, and DM were the highest in the third group.
-Whereas CHD was the highest in the first group in contrast to the lowest HDL value.
-Interestingly, BMI, FPG, DM, and CHD were the lowest in the second group with the HDL values between 40 and 50 mg/dL in the plasma.
-On the other hand, prevalence of smoking decreased from the first towards the third groups in contrast to the lowest prevalence of smoking in the third group, the mean triglycerides value was the lowest in the third group, significantly (p= 0.008) (Table 1).
+Parallel to the highest HDL values, the mean age, female ratio, BMI, FPG, LDL, WCH, HT, and DM were the highest in the fourth group.
+Whereas CHD was the highest in the first group in contrast to the lowest HDL and LDL values.
+Interestingly, the mean age, female ratio, BMI, FPG, WCH, DM, and CHD were the lowest in the second group.
+Triglycerides were the highest parallel to the highest prevalence of smoking in the second, and they were the lowest parallel to the lowest prevalence of smoking in the fourth groups.
+So prevalence of smoking was parallel with the male ratio in the study (Table 1).